Friday, 5 June 2026

 • Painful joints

-• Muscle pain or burning sensation in the muscles
+• Muscle pain or a burning sensation in the muscles

 • Low pain threshold